 (3) Subject to subregulation (2), a person on whom power is conferred under subsection (1) may exercise discretion to grant dispensation, for a period specified in writing with the prior approval of the Director, to an applicant with regard to any requirement of, or under, these regulations, and any such dispensation may be made subject to such conditions, qualifications, limitations or exceptions as are specified in the instrument of dispensation.

-[Regulation 331 inserted in Gazette 23 Dec 1994 p.
+[Regulation 331 inserted: Gazette 23 Dec 1994 p.
 7132.]

 332. Refusal or withdrawal of approval